JohnnyVM/libdict/README.md

-# C-template
+# libdict
-C template repository
+C wrapper for a map implementation that keep the insertion order